Infanciafelcy/Advanced-C-Lab-Manual/module 8.md

-EXP NO:6 C PROGRAM PRINT THE LOWERCASE ENGLISH WORD CORRESPONDING TO THE NUMBER
+# EXP NO:6 C PROGRAM PRINT THE LOWERCASE ENGLISH WORD CORRESPONDING TO THE NUMBER
+## NAME: INFANCIA FELCY P
-Aim:
+### Aim:
 To write a C program print the lowercase English word corresponding to the number
 Algorithm:
 1. Start